PART 43: DESPERATE TIMES

 “What don’t I know?”

-Her smile vanished.
-“Perhaps not, but it occurs to me now that you were WAY too calm for someone who claimed to have lost an entire future war because of us!”
+Luci’s smile vanished.
+“Perhaps not, but it occurs to me now that you were WAY too calm for someone who claimed to have lost an entire future war because of us.”

-“Well, I’m not calm any more!” he said, angrily.
+“Well, I’m not calm any more,” he snapped.